Big news: The AI Act (EU AI Act) has been published today

 The EU AI Act (hereinafter referred to as "AI Act"), which has been developed over a long period of time and is the subject of much debate, has been published in the EU Official Journal today.

-Even if the AI Act does not come into force until August 2, 2024 and its chapters (and therefore the resulting obligations) will only be applicable in stages (see below), companies should start to familiarise themselves with the content of this extensive and complex set of Acts now at the latest.
+Even if the AI Act does not come into force until the beginning of August 2024 and its chapters (and therefore the resulting obligations) will only be applicable in stages (see below), companies should start to familiarise themselves with the content of this extensive and complex set of Acts now at the latest.
 In the following, we will give you a short overview, which is primarily intended to show why the AI Act is so highly relevant and why every company that has potential dealings with AI systems should be familiar with it (at least in broad outline).

 The AI Act - what is it?

-• The AI Act is the world's first comprehensive AI law.
+- The AI Act is the world's first comprehensive AI law.
 It combines the areas of copyright, privacy and data protection, as well as IT security and product safety.
 It does not replace existing laws such as the GDPR, but rather supplements them with regard to AI systems, thus closing existing regulatory gaps.

-• As an EU Act, the AI Act is directly applicable in Germany; it therefore does not need to be transposed into national law.
+- As an EU Act, the AI Act is directly applicable in Germany; it therefore does not need to be transposed into national law.

-• The purpose of the law is to reduce the risks associated with the use and development of AI through Act: the use of AI systems is prohibited in certain application scenarios or made subject to technical and organisational requirements.
+- The purpose of the law is to reduce the risks associated with the use and development of AI through Act: the use of AI systems is prohibited in certain application scenarios or made subject to technical and organisational requirements.

 What are the objectives of the AI Act?